VisualFP/docs/SA/design_concept/content/design/design_iteration_1_criteria.typ

 == Evaluation Questionnaire <design_eval_questionnaire>

-These evaluation questions have to be answered by the survey participants once for every design proposal:
+The survey participants are asked to answer the following questions for every design proposal:

 - Were you able to understand the meaning of the boxes and arrows?
 - Do you find the concept nice to look at?